 Daniel Butko, AIA

 As an architect, educator, and acoustical consultant, Daniel Butko combines interests in music, design, and science.
 His experience spans 30 years in all phases of design and acoustical consultation with a range of firms on projects such as recording studios, broadcast facilities, restaurants, office buildings, residential, healthcare facilities, and educational spaces.
-Notable recognition includes Walt Disney Dreamers and Doers Award, EPA P3 Award, Gibbs College of Architecture Outstanding Educator Award, ASA Rossing Prize in Acoustics Education, and AIA Interior Architecture Award.
-Since joining OU Gibbs College of Architecture in 2010, Daniel has fulfilled various administrative roles; taught design studios, materials courses, and acoustic seminars; led research focused on architectural acoustics and data-driven design; and advised students on award-recognized projects.
+Notable recognition/awards include Walt Disney Dreamers and Doers, EPA P3, Gibbs College of Architecture Outstanding Educator, ASA Rossing Prize in Acoustics Education, AIA Interior Architecture, and Architect R+D. Since joining OU Gibbs College of Architecture in 2010, Daniel has fulfilled various administrative roles; taught design studios, materials courses, and acoustic seminars; led research focused on architectural acoustics and data-driven design; and advised students on award-recognized projects.

 Hans E. Butzer, AIA, LEED AP